thegaussians/semantic-segmentation/README.md

  All the above loss functions comes with class weights to prevent class imbalance and region weights(pixel weights) to concentrate on certain parts of the image.

- NOTE - The user has to provide the weights
+ NOTE - The user has to provide the weights matching the dimension

  ## Metrics

- Intersection over Union, accuracy, recall, precision, f1score
+ Intersection over Union, accuracy, recall, precision, f1score, Dice Coefficient

  All the above mentioned metrics comes with class weights to calculate weighted average scores among the classes for imbalanced datasets.